lunchboxer/listening-legend/static/texts/S-A02 Snow.md

 5. You should always wear warm clothes and _______ when you go outside in the snow.

-6. Why are no two snow crystals exactly the same?
+6. Name two shapes that snowflakes can look like.

 ## Answer Key